dglauber1/dglauber1.github.io/index.md

 ---
-prev-musing: endings-allison
+prev-musing: identity-a-trap
-title: identity, a trap
+title: dreams step aside
 time: 🌓
 collection: musings
 ---
-from <cite>Rob Franklin's</cite> <u>Great
-Black Hope</u>:

-> identity was  a trap, useful only if one was deft enough to claim the bait without tripping the door to the cage
+> Who are we revealed to be when our expectations for ourselves fall away and we accept the person who remains?
+When the dreams of our past step aside for the unknowability of our future?

+~<cite>Roxana Hadadi</cite>